• Mayo Clinic Q and A: Understanding endometrial cancer

 Endometrial cancer begins in the uterus, within the layer of cells that form the uterine lining, called the endometrium.
 You may sometimes hear endometrial cancer referred to as uterine cancer.

 As in your sister’s case, endometrial cancer often is found when it’s still at an early stage.
-That’s because the most common symptom, abnormal vaginal bleeding, usually prompts a woman to see her doctor.
+That’s because the most common symptom, abnormal vaginal bleeding, usually prompts a woman to see her health care provider.
 If endometrial cancer is discovered early, surgically removing the uterus typically offers a cure.

 Endometrial cancer on its own is not a disease you inherit.
 However, a genetic disorder known as Lynch syndrome that is passed down through families has been shown to increase the risk of developing endometrial cancer, as well as other cancers of the colon, stomach, kidney, small intestine, liver and sweat glands.
-If you’re concerned about a family history of these kinds of cancers, discuss it with your doctor to see if genetic testing might be appropriate.
+If your family has a strong history of these types of cancers, I would encourage you to talk with your health care provider about your risk and see if genetic testing might be appropriate.

 Women who have never been pregnant, those who started menstruation at an early age or who go through menopause at a later age, and women who have had hormone therapy for the treatment of breast cancer all are at an increased risk for endometrial cancer.
 Age is a factor, as well.
 Endometrial cancer most often affects women after they have gone through menopause.